 When speaking of the ‘drink driving limit’ one should actually use the plural since there is more than one: one limit for alcohol in the breath, another for blood, and one for urine.

-The current drink driving limits have been in place since 1967 and are as follows:
+The current drink driving limits for England Wales and Northern Ireland have been in place since 1967 and are as follows:

 How many drinks does it take to be over the limit?